Profile: Wikileaks founder Julian Assange

 Mr Assange has been fighting a bitter legal battle ever since his arrest in London in December 2010.
 He spent eight nights in prison before being released that same month and was put under house arrest without charge, as the guest of wealthy supporters.

-The following month he won the right to petition the Supreme Court directly in his fight against extradition after judges ruled that his case raised "a question of general public importance".
+He won the right to petition the UK Supreme Court directly in his fight against extradition after judges ruled that his case raised "a question of general public importance".